 Under the general direction of the Special Beginnings Principal, assists one or more teachers in the education of children within an early childhood classroom.
 Provides care and supervision of children in a preschool classroom.
 Maintains and prepares classroom environments and materials.
 Provides instructional assistance to individuals or small groups of children.

-The ECE Assistant I provides instructional assistance and daily living activities to children in preschool classrooms.
-The ECE Assistant I is an entry-level, requiring an Assistant Teacher permit or 6 semester units of early childhood education.
+The Early Childhood Educator (ECE) 1 provides instructional assistance and daily living activities to children in preschool classrooms.
+The ECE 1 is entry-level, requiring an Assistant Teacher permit or 6 semester units of early childhood education.

 - Assists the instructor to implement lesson plans by providing positive play-oriented learning experiences for children.

 - Assists the instructor by maintaining classroom order by observing the activities and children.
 These activities may be in or out of the classroom setting.